HEY, I'M KIM

 Let me tell you how this came to be my mantra.

 I’ve always been a curious and creative person.

-As the youngest of six siblings, I didn’t often have the hottest and most popular toys, but I did always have a pencil and paper to express myself.
+As the youngest of six siblings, I didn’t often have the trendiest and most popular toys, but I did always have a pencil and paper to express myself.

 I can hear you chuckling, but I loved it- I really, really did.

 All the different ways that humans have organized their societies.
-Figuring out what people valued, why they valued it and how they communicated it to others.
+Figuring out what people valued, why they valued it, and how they communicated it to others.

-After reading his biography, I read dozens of other autobiographies of civil rights leaders like: Angela Davis, Assata Shakur, Audrey Lorde, bell hooks, and more.
+After reading his biography, I read dozens of other autobiographies of civil rights leaders like Angela Davis, Assata Shakur, Audrey Lorde, bell hooks, and more.

 Each of these people could have sat by and done nothing, but they didn’t.

 They were spat on, cursed at, assaulted- but they were undeterred.
 Their work pushed the public consciousness forward.

 During this time in my life, I was introduced to my mantra, “Words without actions are the assassins of idealism.”